 Check concentrations, not just ingredient lists.
 Niacinamide works best at 2-10%.
 Vitamin C needs to be at least 8-20% (depending on the form) to show results.
 Many products include these ingredients but at concentrations too low to do anything beyond marketing.

 Understand that 'gentle' doesn't mean natural, and 'effective' doesn't mean harsh.
 Some of the gentlest ingredients on sensitive skin are synthetic (like ceramides and squalane made in labs).
-Some natural ingredients are highly irritating (like citrus oils and fragrant plant extracts).
+Some natural ingredients are highly irritating; DermNet lists tea tree, ylang-ylang, lemongrass, sandalwood, and clove oils among the essential oils that commonly cause allergic contact dermatitis.

 If you have specific concerns, dermatologist-developed brands often formulate with the evidence-based ingredients that actually work.
 CeraVe, La Roche-Posay, and Neutrogena consistently use the same active ingredients you'd find in expensive prestige products, just without the luxury packaging markup.